-In order to suit the needs of a variety of artists and maintain an atmosphere of momentum and diversity, the Red Lodge Clay Center offers two residency options.
-Year-long residencies run from September 1st through July 31st.
-Short-term, proposal based residencies ranging from one to eight weeks, are considered from September 1st through May 1st.
-Please submit separate applications if applying for both residency options.
+In order to suit the needs of a variety of artists and maintain an atmosphere of momentum and diversity, the Red Lodge Clay Center offers multiple residency opportunities.
+Year-long residencies run from September 1st through July 31st and are renewable up to one additional year.
+Short-term, proposal based residencies ranging from one to twelve weeks are available from September 1st through May 1st.
+We also offer the chance for Artists to invite other artists to work as a group during the summer months.
+In addition we have a funded residency opportunity for artists interested in social activism and community-based projects.
+Please submit separate applications for each residency you are interested in.

-The Long-Term Residency (September 1 – July 31) is ideal for committed individuals in transition from post baccalaureate studies to graduate school, as well as those pursuing the development of professional artistic careers.
-Self-directed ceramic artists searching for the time, space and resources needed to explore new ideas and create new work will enjoy the rural mountainous setting.
-Accepted residents will be provided with studio space, housing, utilities, and a monthly stipend in exchange for twenty hours of work per week at the Clay Center.
+The Long-Term Residency (September 1 – July 31) is ideal for committed individuals interested in pursuing the development of their professional, artistic careers.
+We accept applications from emerging, post-bacc, post-graduate, and artists with equivalent educations.
+Individuals searching for the time, space, and resources needed to explore new ideas and create work will enjoy our friendly community and the rural mountainous setting.
+Accepted residents will be provided with studio space, furnished private apartments in a large house downtown, utilities, and a monthly stipend in exchange for twenty hours of work per week at the Clay Center.
 Responsibilities will include assisting in the retail operation of the gallery, teaching community clay classes, as well as cleaning and maintenance of the studio and gallery.
 Residents will be responsible for personal living expenses, as well as all material and firing expenses.
 The application deadline is February 1st annually.
 Apply Online

-The Short-Term Residency (any time between September 1 – May 1) is ideal for the ceramic artist who is working to complete a special project requiring one to eight weeks’ time.
-Accepted short-term residents are provided with studio space and 24 hour access to the studio.
-Fully furnished apartments are available for a Residency Fee of $600.00 per month or a prorated basis congruent with the scheduled residency.
-Short-term residents will be responsible for personal living expenses, as well as all material and firing expenses.
+The Short-Term Residency (any time between September 1 – May 1) is ideal for the ceramic artist who is working to complete a special project, invest in their studio practice, or simply needs uninterrupted time to work.
+Accepted short-term residents are provided with studio space and 24 hour access to the studio for a 2-12 week duration.
+In addition, we provide a fully furnished, well-appointed house with private rooms and a large kitchen.
+Short-term residents will be responsible for travel, personal living expenses, as well as all material and firing expenses.
 The application deadline is May 1st annually.
 Apply Online

 DO GOOD-MJ Wood Memorial Short-Term Residency